nf-core/multiplesequencealign/docs/extending.md

 # Extending nf-core/multiplesequencealign

-This pipeline is designed to be extensible, both by adding new methods for assembling MSAs or guidetrees, and for evaluating MSAs.
-Before any component is added, a Nextflow module has to be created for it.
-It generally makes sense to directly create an nf-core module, but for certain use cases or testing purposes it maybe more appropriate to create a local module instead.
-Even when creating a local module, it is still advisable to adhere to nf-core conventions.
-Useful resources are:
+This pipeline is extensible, allowing new methods for assembling MSAs, guide trees, and evaluating MSAs.
+Before adding a component, a Nextflow module must be created.
+Typically, it's best to create an nf-core module, but for specific cases or testing, a local module may be more suitable.
+Even for local modules, following nf-core conventions is recommended.
+Useful resources:

 - The [nf-core documentation](https://nf-co.re/docs/usage/tutorials/nf_core_usage_tutorial)
 - The [Nextflow documentation](https://www.nextflow.io/docs/latest/module.html) for modules